A Brexit House Price Crash?

 - Once you understand what’s going on for yourself, be wary of the classic estate agent trick of promising an unrealistically high price to get your business;

-- If you’re seeing that there are more FOR SALE than SOLD signs, then that’s usually a sign that things are slowing down.
+- If you see more FOR SALE than SOLD signs, it’s usually a sign of a slowdown.
 You may need to adjust your price accordingly;

 - Check the estate agent’s marketing plan and ensure your house will get good exposure;